 If you follow me on Instagram you saw that my sweet husband surprised me with a bouquet of tulips last Friday.
 I love, love, love tulips and probably love them even more so this year because I’m so looking forward to Spring (we have 7″ of snow and an ice storm happening as I write this!)
-While I appreciate the charm of a drooping, swinging tulip I know many prefer their tulips not to droop (and in many arrangements they look better standing tall) so I thought I’d share my tips to keep tulips from drooping and make them last!
+While I appreciate the charm of a drooping, swinging tulip I know many prefer their tulips not to droop (and in many arrangements they look better standing tall) so I thought I’d share my tips to care for tulips in a vase, keep tulips from drooping and make cut tulips last!

 First and foremost start with fresh blooms.
 Fresh cut tulips should have bright green stems that feel crisp to the touch.
 Nothing is going to help your tulips avoid dropping if you start with old flowers that have already taken a turn for the worse.